 The Stock-Back rewards you earn on qualifying debit purchases using your Stash debit card will be added to your Stash Invest account.

-Stash boasts zero hidden fees on its Debit account, although there are fees on a few transaction types.
-You won’t face a fee for monthly maintenance, overdraft/insufficient funds, ACH bank transfers, direct deposits and replacement debit cards.
+Stash boasts zero hidden fees on its debit account, although there are fees on a few types of transactions, detailed below.
+However, you won’t face a fee for overdraft/insufficient funds, ACH bank transfers, direct deposits and replacement debit cards.

 |Out-of-network ATM fee||$2.50|

 |Out-of-network ATM balance inquiry fee||$0.50|

 |Teller cash withdrawal fee||$2.50|

 |Cash deposit fee||Up to $5.95, varies by retailer|

 |Foreign transaction fee||3% of total transaction amount|